davidcoles/vc5/README.md

 The eBPF code doesn't seem to work properly on Ubuntu 22.04 (5.15.0-101-generic kernel).
 I've got a working replacement undergoing testing currently, but it is missing a couple of features like the flow queue for sharing flows between servers.
-Should be ready for reealse soon.
+Should be ready for release soon.

 ## Quickstart